AggelosMargkas/react-shopping-list/README.md

 # Shopping List React App

 This project is a shopping list application with React.
-It explores all CRUD functionalities and updates items on the shopping list dynamically.
+It explores all CRUD functionalities and updates items on the shopping list on a [local json server](https://www.npmjs.com/package/json-server).

 This project is made mostly for experimental purposes.